As a member of the Etsy affiliate program and an Amazon Associate, I earn from qualifying purchases.

 This post contains affiliate links.
 If you make a purchase, Kol’s Notes will receive a small commission, but your purchase will not cost you anything extra.

 Reading List for Dog Lovers

 My first pick is always top of my list and it grows nearer my heart as both my dogs are in their senior years.
-We bought this one for my Grandfather for Christmas this year and he loved it as much as I do (which is saying something because he is the human version of Kol and a delightful crusty old curmudgeon.)
+We bought this one for my Grandfather for Christmas this year.
+He loved it as much as I do.
+(W

 The Art of Racing in the Rain by Garth Stein